Abdeslamghailan/Dashborad/RAILWAY_FINAL_FIX.md

 await ensureAdminUser();
 ```

-### Step 2: Fix Telegram Login - Use Auth URL Instead of Callback
+### Step 2: Fix Telegram Login - Use Pure Redirect Flow

-**File**: `components/TelegramLoginButton.tsx`
+- **Problem**: JS callback was unreliable.

-Replace the component with this simpler, redirect-based approach:
+- **Solution**: Switched to `data-auth-url` only.
+This forces Telegram to redirect back to the app with the auth data in the URL, which is then parsed by the frontend.

 ```typescript
 export const TelegramLoginButton: React.FC<TelegramLoginButtonProps> = ({